vryzhov/COSC416-2024/lab4/README.md

 ### Part 2

-This part takes into account the user rating of movies.
-All 250 movies watched by Diana has her ratings ranging from _1.0_ to _5.0_ and stored as a property `rating` of `:RATED` relationship.
-These numbers make it possible to define her preferences for movie genres not based on the count of movies but on their ratings.
-We will compute average ratings for each genre and use these numbers to select best genres used for recommendations.
+This part takes into account user ratings of movies they watched.
+All 250 movies watched by Diana have her ratings ranging from _1.0_ to _5.0_.
+They are stored as a property `rating` of `:RATED` relationship.
+These numbers make it possible to define her genre preferences based on the ratings.
+We will compute average ratings for each genre and use these averages to select best genres to use for recommendations.

-With this plan in mind, you will answer the following questions for the user you picked in Part 1
+With this plan in mind, you will answer the following questions for the user you selected in Part 1

 1. What is the average rating of movies the user watched?
-    * _Average rating of all watched movies is 3.17_
+    * _Average rating of all movies Diana watched is 3.17_
 4. What is the average rating per genre?
     * _The highest average rating of 3.63 is reached for "Western"_
     * _The next three genres are "War" (3.43), "Sci-Fi" (3.3), and "Musical" (3.3)_.